pragmatias/documentation/content/en/blog/web/use_nextcloud_on_qnap_nas.md

 ```

 III\.
 For the **MariaDB** service :
-1. Create the configuration directory `mkdir /share/Docker/scripts/nextcloud_app/config/mariadb`.
+1. Create the configuration directory `mkdir /share/Docker/scripts/nextcloud_app/config/mariadb`
-2. Create the **50-server.conf** configuration file in the directory you've created, using the desired template and modifying the line starting with `datadir` with the following line `datadir = ${ROOT_DB_DATA}`.
+2. Create the **50-server.conf** configuration file in the directory you've created, using the desired template and modifying the line starting with `datadir` with the following line `datadir = ${ROOT_DB_DATA}`

 </br>

 III\.
 For the **Nextcloud** application :
 1. Create the `mkdir /share/Docker/scripts/nextcloud_app/config/nextcloud` configuration directory.
-2. Create configuration files named **autoconfig.php** and **docker.config.php** in the created directory to automatically configure the Nextcloud application on the first run.
+2. Create configuration files named **autoconfig.php** and **docker.config.php** in the created directory to automatically configure the Nextcloud application on the first run

 The contents of the file **autoconfig.php** :
 ```php